-Quick Start: Orange Stage 1 (Ages 9-11)
+Quick Start: Orange Stage 1 (Ages 8-10)

-Quick Start: Orange Stage 2 (Ages 9-11)
+Quick Start: Orange Stage 2 (Ages 8-10)

 Players will be working on developing more consistency using the orange ball and 60’ court.
 More advanced aspects of tennis technique are being covered.
 Control of spins and direction of the shots are being developed.
 The basic tennis strategy and play patterns are introduced.
-Students are encouraged to participate in competitive match play (Instructor permission required)
+Students are encouraged to participate in competitive match play.
+(Instructor permission required)

-Quick Start: Green Ball Beginners (Ages 11-12)
+Quick Start: Green Stage 1 Beginners (Ages 11-12)

 Green Ball Beginners will learn basic form and stroke mechanics.
 The main goal is to establish form and timing of all major shots.
 Basic footwork will be emphasized as well.

-Quick Start: Green Stage (Ages 12 & under)
+Quick Start: Green Stage 2 (Ages 11-12)

-Students will play on the full 78' court but will primarily use a Green ball.
+Students will play on the full 78' court but will primarily use a Green Ball.
 Students will develop more consistency, power and control of spins.
 Students will work on mixing up pace and spin.
-To move to the next level, students are expected to play out points using variety of spins and play patterns.
+To move to the next level, students are expected to play out points using a variety of spins and play patterns.
 Pre-screening is required for signup.

 Older Beginners will learn basic form and stroke mechanics.
 The main goal is to establish form and timing of all major shots.
 Basic footwork will be emphasized as well.
-Green balls may be used as appropriate
+Green balls may be used as appropriate.

 Students will transition to the yellow ball.
 Students will continue working on adding variety to their game.
-Students will learn how to generate spins and control power using yellow ball.
+Students will learn how to generate spins and control power using a yellow ball.
 Significant time will be spent on footwork and court coverage.
 Doubles strategies will be introduced.
-To move to the next level, students are expected to play out points using variety of spins and play patterns using yellow ball.
+To move to the next level, students are expected to play out points using a variety of spins and play patterns using a yellow ball.
 Students have to be prescreened to sign-up for this class.
 (Players who have not participated in this class before may only sign-up for this class with the permission of the instructor)